 SetAccess = private — Only the defining class can set property values.
 You can change the value of an object property only if the class defines a method that sets the property.

 SetAccess = immutable — Property value is set during construction.
 You cannot change the value of an immutable property after the object is created.
 Set the value of the property as a default or in the class constructor.
+You cannot define a property set method (

 In this class definition, only the